hashicorp/consul/plugin/secondary/README.md

 # secondary

+## Name

-*secondary* enables serving a zone retrieved from a primary server.
+*secondary* - enables serving a zone retrieved from a primary server.

-## Syntax
+## Description

+With *secondary* you can transfer (via AXFR) a zone from another server.
+The retrieved zone is *not committed* to disk (a violation of the RFC).
+This means restarting CoreDNS will cause it to retrieve all secondary zones.

 ~~~
 secondary [ZONES...]